5 tips to optimize your facial expression analyses

 5. Present more than one stimulus

-If you want to test your new product (commercial, beverage, etc.), it is best to embed it in a series of other products.
+If you want to test your new product (like a commercial, beverage, etc.), it is best to embed it in a series of other products.
 In this way the test participants do not concentrate fully on the focus product and will respond in a more natural way.
 This also allows the participant to evaluate your product compared to similar, and to allow the emotion response to be evaluated compared to other products.

 A tip to consider: Be sure to randomize the order in which you present the products.